 Therapeutic antibodies to treat hematological malignancies in transplanted patients.

 Development and clinical application of anti-tumor therapies; in vitro isolation and expansion of antigen specific T cells for adoptive transfer, T cell receptor gene transfer.

 This course will particularly work on:

 defining a research question, study-design, choice of appropriate techniques, integration of different biomedical disciplines, knowledge of literature and methods, interpretation of results.

 team-work; participation in discussions; use of language; clarity, consistency and transparency in presentations; knowledge of literature and application of this knowledge, developing creativity by combining different perspectives.

 To get detailed insight into clinical and research aspects of:

-allogeneic hematopoietic stem cell transplantation as treatment modality for hematological malignancies
+allogeneic stem cell transplantation as treatment modality for hematological malignancies

-the use of cellular therapy to treat hematological malignancies after allogeneic hematopoietic stem cell transplantation
+use of cellular therapy to treat hematological malignancies after allogeneic stem cell transplantation